rafaelchiti/react-flexbox-layout/README.md

 # react-flexbox-layout

-Simple flexible layouts for IE9+.
+Simple flexible layout components to use a standard API on top of CSS Flex implementations.

 ## Rationale